lstasiak/StanfordDogs-Classifier-FastApi/README.md

 All uploaded images are stored in Postgresql database as defined objects.

+The docker image of this project is available on my [docker-hub](https://hub.docker.com/r/lukstasiak/fast-api-ml-multilabel-classification
+)

 #### Goal
 The main purpose of this project is to obtain more practice and knowledge about building ML application with FastApi framework connected with several services in docker containers.